sirisian/ecmascript-types/README.md

 new Proxy({ a: 0 }, {}); // Unchanged, an untyped object
 ```

+At a proved intrinsic `new Proxy` or `Proxy.revocable` operation, a target whose every possible type carries forbidden typed-array or sealed class storage is rejected early.
+Sealing contributed by a base survives a `dynamic` subclass; `reference` identity permits weak holding but does not make sealed fields interceptable.
+A structural view does not establish physical layout.
+Ordinary objects and native ECMAScript TypedArray objects remain eligible under this rule.
+An unknown or ordinary-compatible alternative prevents rejection.
+The origin proof must account for lexical shadowing, aliases, eval, mutable globals/properties and unknown effects; a name spelling or a runtime IC guard alone is insufficient.
+No getter or trap runs to establish it.

 An ordinary object may carry typed own properties from the object typing section.
 Proxying one is allowed, and every trap result for a typed property is checked against that property's declared type.
 This extends the existing proxy invariants, which already force a trap to tell the truth about non-configurable, non-writable data properties:

 ```js